davidward462/space-invaders/README.md

 # space-invaders
-Small game based on a pygame tutorial
+A small game based on a pygame tutorial, inspired by the original 1978 Space Invaders game.

+## Instructions

+To run:
+$ python main.py

+How to play:

+Move with WASD, shoot with spacebar.

+Close the game with escape.

+Restart the game at any point with R.